passcod/in-the-pale-darkness-of-dawn/naema/04-arrival-and-negotiations.md

 Naema looked pensieve.
 “I know what refueling costs, and we’ll be fine.
 We’re keeping the ship, then?”

+At some point during the past few hours, Naema had started thinking in earnest of the both of them as a “we,” and not just as herself and an uninvited guest.
+It wasn’t companionship, it wasn’t partnership, but they had made a deal, and by its words they would be together for a while, at least.
+It made more sense to pool together resources and knowledge and plans, rather than merely travel near one another, duplicating the essentials to higher waste and risk.
+She did not trust Hedala, but she trusted that the younger girl had figured the same thing.

 “You were right, it’s our best bet.
 No ident, blaster damage, involved in criminal matters… we would have to sell it on the black market and get kriff all for it.
 Plus…" she hesitated.
 “It’s a reminder of home.”

-Naema hummed, but said nothing, before going back to taking her stuff out of a ventilation duct and into quarters she'd appropriated as her own.
+Naema hummed, but said nothing, before going back to taking her stuff out of a ventilation duct and into quarters she’d appropriated as her own.

 Hedala watched after her for a moment, then turned back to the pile of credits and stashed them into a box for safe-keeping.
 They'd need to open an account